 For directions, click here.

 Loaded with phosphorus, magnesium, lauric acid, selenium, and manganese, coconut milk can contribute to calmer nerves, stronger bones, regulated blood sugar, and decreased joint inflammation.
-It’s no wonder that even carnivores are switching to coconut milk.
+It’s no wonder that even carnivores are switching to coconut milk when looking for vegan substitute ingredients.

 You can also make your own coconut milk at home if you have the resources.
 You will need access to fresh coconuts and a blender.